naort-dev/wonder-app/README.md

     |-- `containers` - Specific redux-connected components that are needed in a mid-level
     |-- `screens` - The Top level redux-connected components

+## Contributing

+Please make all contributions based off the `develop` branch.
+The `develop` branch is where new features or implementations will be built from.
+After making an appropriate branch and completing your work.
+Please make a pull request to merge to develop from your branch, adding *Miguel* `mcabs3` as the reviewer.

 ## Beta Release
 We use fastlane for automated releases to hockeyapp where our Android and iOS beta apps are released.

 - Ruby (>= 2.3.6)
+- bundler (gem install bundler)
 - fastlane (gem install fastlane)

 ## Outstanding Issues
-- Past/Upcoming
-- Proposal Swiper styling
+- Proposal Swiper styling (Miguel)
-- Match popup modal not popping up
+- Match popup modal not popping up (Miguel)
-- Photo Upload/Video Upload
+- Photo Upload/Video Upload (John)
+- Chat API Implementation (John)
 - SVG not loading for wonders